How to Publish Your First Research Paper: A Step-by-Step Guide

 - Step 1: Journal Selection

 Journal types vary significantly.
 Whereas some journals support open access, some prefer institutional subscriptions or even adopt a hybrid model.
 In addition, journals also have widely varying turnaround times for peer review.
-Authors must therefore consider publication cost, access type, and average time required for peer review before making a decision.
-Authors must also submit manuscripts to journals whose scope aligns with the topic of research under investigation.
+Authors must therefore consider factors such as publication cost, access type, and average time required for peer review before making a decision.
+Most importantly, prospective authors must submit their manuscripts to journals whose scope aligns with the topic of research under investigation.

 - Step 2: Manuscript Formatting